 Although I have not yet bred even one litter of dogs, I have over fifty years of experience with dogs and almost nine years with this amazing breed, the Polish Tatra Sheepdog.
 Though I have much practical experience with the Labrador, German Shepherd and Golden Retriever because of my many years of guide dog raising and training, as well as familiarity with several other breeds, I have found the Polish Tatra to be one of the most amazing, stable, courageous, sensible, and beautiful animals that I have ever had the privilege of working with.
 This is the breed that I hope to put my life experience together to further, protect, preserve and hopefully one day, breed.

-I will not be a “perfect” breeder or a large breeder.
-I am learning a great deal every day, but I pledge my best efforts in this endeavor and I deeply hope that we can save this breed from extinction in our country and bring about a solid base of conscientious breeders who can work together for the good of the breed, growing with one another in our task of becoming the best breed stewards possible in the United States.
+I am learning a great deal every day, and I pledge my best efforts in this endeavor, deeply hoping that we can save this breed from extinction in our country and bring about a solid base of conscientious breeders who can work together for the good of the breed, growing with one another in our task of becoming the best breed stewards possible in the United States.